-Tafenoquine (Krintafel) is used to prevent the return of malaria (a serious infection that is spread by mosquitoes in certain parts of the world and can cause death) in people that are infected and are currently receiving another medication to treat malaria.
+Tafenoquine (Krintafel) is used to prevent the return of malaria (a serious infection that is spread by mosquitoes in certain parts of the world and can cause death) in people 16 years of age and older who are infected and are currently receiving chloroquine or hydroxychloroquine to treat malaria.
 Tafenoquine (Arakoda) is used alone to prevent malaria in travelers who visit areas where malaria is common.
 Tafenoquine is in a class of medications called antimalarials.
 It works by killing the organisms that cause malaria.

 How should this medicine be used?